The news and censorship

-Students will discuss what content is censored in the media and who decides what should be censored.
+In this Upper-Intermediate ESL lesson, students will discuss what content is censored in the media and who decides what should be censored.
 The lesson mostly focuses on the vocabulary used in the news.
-Conveniently, students will also revise the passive voice use.
+Additionally, students will revise the use of the passive voice.

 Introduction